skgrange/rmweather/cran-comments.md

 No errors or warnings, but one note.

-  - `checking CRAN incoming feasibility ...
-NOTE`

-    - This is the first submission of this package

 ## Downstream dependencies

-This is a new package and therefore has it has no downstream dependencies.
+This package has has no downstream dependencies.

-## Other comments

-This is a new package.
-I have followed the instructions outlined by Hadley Wickham's R packages book and have used the **devtools** package.